Drayff/Drayff/README.md

 ### 👋Hello!

 I am studying programming.
 I have experience in programming with HTML, CSS, JavaScript, Java, and Python.
 Currently, I am actively learning Java and writing code in IntelliJ IDEA by JetBrains.

 ### 💻 System
-At the moment, I am using the Debian 12 operating system.
+At the moment I am using Windows 10 as the main operating system, and Debian 12 for the server.
 My computer specifications are as follows:

 - Motherboard: Asus M4A77T